American Protégé Policy

 VII.
 COMPETITION RESULTS ANNOUNCEMENT

 Competition results will be published on the respective Competition web-page on the date announced for the specific Competition.
+Only performing participants will be included into the Winners list on the web-site.

 VIII.
 WINNERS RECITAL INFORMATION